-This guidance applies to the gathering of data in respect of 2018 performance.
-The deadline for submitting the data to the LGReturns system is Friday 26th April 2019.
-However, co-ordinators should arrange for the immediate running of all ICT and other systems reports containing data as at 31 December 2018 that will be needed for the return (e.g. followers on Twitter).
+This guidance applies to the gathering of data in respect of 2019 performance.
+The deadline for submitting the data to the LGReturns system is Friday 24 April 2020.
+However, co-ordinators should arrange for the immediate running of all ICT and other systems reports containing data as at 31 December 2019 that will be needed for the return (e.g. followers on Twitter).
 While the co-ordinator is responsible for sign-off on all of the indicator data being submitted on LGReturns, NOAC and the LGMA request that the data proposed for entry on the system be signed off first at senior management level within the local authority.

-Further to the June 2018 visits to selected local authorities to validate the 2017 data and to queries/issues that were raised in relation to the indicators, NOAC has again reviewed a number of the indicators and made some changes to the set of indicators that you are being asked to report on in respect of 2018 activity.
+Further to the 2019 visits to selected local authorities to validate the 2018 data and to queries/issues that were raised in relation to the indicators, NOAC has again reviewed a number of the indicators and made some changes to the set of indicators that you are being asked to report on in respect of 2019 activity.
 Some additional clarification has also been made to the guidance on a few of the retained indicators.
-As before, where the exact same information has already been provided by local authorities to, and is available from, another source, the 2018 data will be taken from that alternative source.
-As with 2017 it has been decided to obtain the 2018 H1 data from a combination of LGReturns, the D/HPLG and the Housing Assistance Payment Shared Services Centre.
+Where the exact same information has already been provided by local authorities to, and is available from, another source, the 2019 data will be taken from that alternative source at NOAC's discretion.
+As with 2018 it has been decided to obtain the 2019 H1 data from a combination of LGReturns, the D/HPLG and the Housing Assistance Payment Shared Services Centre.

-If, arising from the changes to the 2018 indicators, any data is not available, an explanation should be provided and arrangements should be put in place for its collection from this point forward.
+If, arising from the changes to the 2019 indicators, any data is not available, an explanation should be provided and arrangements should be put in place for its collection from this point forward.
 The indicators will continue to evolve and be developed in the future by NOAC as it reviews different aspects of local authority functions.
 NOAC is still awaiting the outcome of other planned data collection initiatives before deciding on the most appropriate amendments to make to some of the indicators.